FlorescuAndrei/24-SearcyAlgorithms/README.md

 -  Data must be sorted
 -  Chooses the element in the middle and compares against the search value
 -  Search the left and the right half in the same way
-- Time complexity 0(log2n) –keeps dividing the array in half
+- Time complexity 0(log<sub>2</sub>n) –keeps dividing the array in half

-In the implementation i used a iterative and ar recursive method.
+In the binary search implementation i used a iterative and ar recursive method.
 It is preferable tu use iterative, recursive is more expensive because is overhead involved with method called.